News & trends

 4. Forecast: Where you expect the final cost to land (committed + anticipated future costs)

-The relationship between these four numbers tells the whole story.
-Budget vs committed shows procurement performance.
-Committed vs actual shows invoicing progress.
-Budget vs forecast shows predicted margin – the number directors care about most.
+Budget vs committed = procurement performance.
+Committed vs actual = invoicing progress.
+Budget vs forecast = predicted margin – the number directors care about most.

 "With Planyard, there's better visibility of everything – from raising the purchase order through to paying all our suppliers and subcontractors, retention management, and sales invoices.
 At a glance, I can see everything.
 Before, it was shrouded in a veil of mystery – you had to dig deep and click on five different menus before you got anywhere."